If you have questions, we probably have answers:

-Our office is in Golden, Colorado at 430 Indiana Street Suite 100-17.
+Our office is in Denver, Colorado at 1557 N. Ogden St Suite 1.
 We serve the greater Denver metro area as well as the mountains.
 Our operating hours are M-F, 9:00 am-4:00 pm MST, excluding holidays.

 What is it like to work with you?

 Easy and stress-free (we hope!)
 We are a full-service interior design firm.
 Our goal is to handle all of the hard work and headaches that come with remodeling for you, so you don’t have to lift a finger.
 From our first meeting all the way through to your installation, we are there every step of the way.
 Find out more about our process.

 Unlike freelance interior designers, we do not offer a-la-carte consulting.
 If you just need help with a few things or are only tackling a small space, we offer 2-hour consultations that are a great way to kickstart any project, or to review finishes and selections for projects already underway.

 How soon can we start?

 Project start dates are based on current availability.
 We are typically booked 3-6 months in advance – so we recommend booking your Discovery Call as soon as you’ve decided to embark on a project.

 How long will it take?

 It depends on the scope of your project and your personal timeline, but expect at least 8 months with most projects averaging one year (heavy construction 12-18 months).

 We will work with you and your contractor(s) to establish a timeline as the project progresses.
 Every project is different and the length of time each takes depends on the client’s speed of communication, ability to make timely decisions, availability for meetings, etc. as well as factors out of our control such as trade availability, shipment delays, revisions, etc.